 It’s quite simple.

-A regular strength routine can help you strengthen key running muscles, tendons, ligaments, and bones—all of which can help improve your running efficiency and total body endurance.
+A regular routine helps you strengthen key running muscles, tendons, ligaments, and bones.
+This helps you improve running efficiency and total body endurance.

-Please perform these compound movements with at least 30 to 60 second of rest between each exercise.
+When performing these compound movements, allow yourself at least 30 to 60 seconds of rest between each exercise.

 Lift Fast and Intense

-For more, you can so lift weight at an extremely fast pace to help you add an element of endurance training into your strength workouts.
+For a more intense workout, lift weights at an extremely fast pace.
+This will help you add an element of endurance training to your strength workouts.

-For more efficiency, try mixing and matching aerobic exercises, think 400m runs at a challenging pace, with a dumbbell, kettlebell and bodyweight exercises.
+Try mixing and matching aerobic exercises and strength training.
+One example is doing 400-meter runs at a challenging pace, then working out with a dumbbell, or Kettlebell, or doing bodyweight exercises.

-After a thorough warm-up, perform 12 to 16 of the following exercises with a challenging weight.
-Please take no more than one minute of rest between each set.
+After a thorough warm-up, perform 12 to 16 reps of the following exercises with a challenging weight.
+Take one minute of rest between each set.

 - Barbell Rows